Tough c interview questions

 Output: 30

-Hence we can say variable i and j which has initialized into two.c is also visible in file one.c.
-This example proves visibility of globally declared extern variable is program.
+Hence, we can affirm that variables i and j, which have been initialized in two.c, are also visible in the file one.c.
+This example demonstrates the visibility of globally declared extern variables across the entire program.

-10. An extern variables or functions have external linkage.
-An external linkage variables or functions are visible to all files.
+10. Extern variables or functions have external linkage, making them visible to all files.

 Hide